CharmedSatyr/personal-website/README.md

 ## TODO

 - Test and refactor games page code.
+- Tech page
+- How I learned to Code blog

+- Food page

 - Bee flying, bee splat or osmething when you click it.
 Maybe a cache that shows count of bee splats.